prarthanaagrawal/Lead-Frontend-QuickSell-Assignment/README.md

 ## Objectives :
 - To create an interactive kanban board application using ReactJs
 - It should offer three distinct ways to group the data
-- By status
+1. By status
-- By user
+2. By user
-- By priority
+3. By priority

 - It should be able to sort the tickets in two ways :
-- Priority
+1. Priority
-- Title
+2. Title

--
+## Challenges :